phaonix/b200/README.md

 If output like this then check VGA model lspci | grep AST
 02:00.0 PCI bridge: ASPEED Technology, Inc. AST1150 PCI-to-PCI Bridge (rev 06)

-If output like this download the latest firmware version from this [link] (https://www.aspeedtech.com/support_driver/?fPath=24)
 ```
+If output like this download the latest firmware version from this [link](https://www.aspeedtech.com/support_driver/?fPath=24)
 If you can’t use both wget & curl you need to download a file to your computer and use scp to send a file to your server.

 ```
+scp downloaded-file user@host:~/somewhere
 tar zxvf {downloaded-file}.tar.gz
 cp Linux_DRM$version/DKMS
 ```